jjmontalban/fmk-register/README.md

 ## Built with Wordpress 🛠️

-- Some extra fields in register
+- All customer & address fields in register
+- Added custom field (billing_cif) to store spanish tax number (NIF code spanish number).
-- Added custom field (billing_cif) to store tax number.
-This number have to NIF code spanish or European VAT Number code (only portuguese customers).
+- Added custom field (vat_number) to store foreign (no spanish).
+This number is European VAT Number code and enter a valid number means that the client is exempt from taxes.
 - To validate VAT number use [VIES](https://ec.europa.eu/taxation_customs/business/vat/eu-vat-rules-topic/vies-vat-information-exchange-system-enquiries_en) system SOAP Service.
 With a A simple client for [pemedina](https://github.com/pemedina/checkvat).